-CIPPS - The Central Payroll System supports payments to an average of 87,000 employees each month and 120,000 employees throughout the year.
+CIPPS - The Central Payroll System supports payments to an average of 90,000 employees each month and 120,000 employees throughout the year.
 Payline was implemented in July of 2001 - this is a web based system allows employees to access pay information online.
-As of June, 2009 77.4% of state employees participated in Payline.
-Of those, 97.2% of Payline participants have elected to eliminate the printed earnings notice.
+As of June, 2009, 77.4% of state employees participanted in Payline.
+97.2% of Direct Deposit participants have elected to eliminate the printed earnings notice.

 In 1995, DOA implemented the use of a purchase card program providing statewide enhanced efficiencies through the consolidation of vendor payments and the reduction in associated costs.
-The program has grown from \$31 million in FY97 (158,000 checks avoided) to over \$344 million in FY09 (over 647,000 checks were avoided).
+The program has grown from \$31 million in FY97 (158,000 checks avoided) to over \$344 million in FY99 (over 647,000 checks were avoided).